-In addition, the coalition is asking that attorneys general be granted authority to gather data about the use of excessive force by law enforcement officers.
+In addition to enabling attorneys general to conduct pattern-or-practice investigations, H.R.
+7120 would also allow them to acquire data about the use of excessive force by law enforcement officers.
 Such data would be especially important when identifying law enforcement agencies that have above-average rates of excessive force complaints, which can also help identify at-risk law enforcement agencies before a devastating incident occurs.
 For example, the former Minneapolis police officer accused of killing 46-year-old George Floyd on May 25 had 18 prior complaints filed against him with the Minneapolis Police Department's Internal Affairs.

-Today's letter is part of a multifaceted approach Attorney General Raoul's office is taking to address criminal justice and policing reform.
-The Attorney General's office continues to enforce the terms of a comprehensive consent decree entered to reform the Chicago Police Department (CPD), which was entered after Attorney General Sessions announced that the DOJ would no longer use its authority to hold officers and departments accountable for a pattern or practice of misconduct.
+Attorney General Raoul is committed to taking a comprehensive approach to addressing criminal justice and policing reform.
+The Attorney General's office continues to enforce the terms of a comprehensive consent decree entered to reform the Chicago Police Department, which was entered after Attorney General Sessions announced that the DOJ would no longer use its authority to hold officers and departments accountable for a pattern or practice of misconduct.
+The Attorney General's office has called upon the city to detail plans for meeting the 90 deadlines - out of 124 - missed during the first year of the consent decree's implementation.
 Raoul's office negotiated the court-enforceable consent decree after former Chicago police officer Jason Van Dyke - who had received more than 20 complaints of official misconduct against him, including 10 related to excessive use of force - shot and killed 17-year-old Laquan McDonald.

 In addition to enforcing the consent decree, Raoul's office is continuing to evaluate policies aimed at ensuring constitutional policing throughout Illinois.
 As a state senator, Raoul passed landmark reforms, including standards for officer-worn body cameras and the creation of a statewide database of officers under investigation.
+As Attorney General, Raoul is engaging in conversations with heads of law enforcement entities and other stakeholders to develop a police licensing proposal that will ensure professionalism, accountability, and transparency within police departments.

-Joining Raoul in filing the comment letter are the attorneys general of California, Delaware, Hawaii, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Vermont and Virginia.
+Joining Raoul in calling on the Senate to pass the George Floyd Justice in Policing Act of 2020 are the attorneys general of California, Colorado, Delaware, the District of Columbia, Hawaii, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Vermont and Virginia.